- How many shipwrecks are there in South Australia?

 How many shipwrecks are there in South Australia?

 There are over 800 vessels known to have been wrecked along South Australia’s coast and inland waters.
-Of these, 276 have been declared under South Australia’s Historic Shipwrecks Act 1981 and 163 have been declared under the Commonwealth Historic Shipwrecks Act 1976.
+Of these, 276 have been declared under South Australia’s Historic Shipwrecks Act 1981 and 163 have been declared under the Commonwealth Underwater Cultural Heritage Act 2018.
 They include more than 70 wrecks that have ended their days in 19 identified ships’ graveyards.
 Apart from those located in the sea, shipwrecks may also be located in rivers, harbours and lakes, or on riverbanks and foreshores.

 What is considered a historic shipwreck?